2009–10 NHL season: Canada

 This was the second season of the league's Canadian national broadcast rights deals with CBC and TSN.
 During the regular season, CBC continued to air Saturday night Hockey Night in Canada games while TSN aired games on Wednesdays and other selected weeknights.
 CBC and TSN then split the first three rounds of the playoffs, selecting the rights to individual series using a draft-like setup.
-The Stanley Cup Finals aired exclusively on CBC.
+The Stanley Cup Final aired exclusively on CBC.

 United States

 This was the fifth season of the league's U.S. national broadcast rights deals with NBC and Versus.
 During the regular season, Versus aired games generally on Monday and Tuesday nights, while NBC had games on selected weekends.
-During the playoffs, NBC had the rights to air selected weekend games during the first three postseason rounds of the Stanley Cup playoffs, while Versus televised selected first and second round playoff games and all Conference Finals games not aired on NBC.
-Due to NBC's scheduling, the network broadcast the first two and final three games of the Stanley Cup Finals, while Versus broadcast games 3 and 4.
+During the playoffs, NBC had the rights to air selected weekend games during the first three postseason rounds of the Stanley Cup playoffs, while Versus televised selected first and second round playoff games and all conference finals games not aired on NBC.
+Due to NBC's scheduling, the network broadcast the first two and final three games of the Stanley Cup Final, while Versus broadcast games 3 and 4.

 Prior to the season, a contract dispute between Versus and satellite television supplier DirecTV blacked out Versus for 14 million satellite subscribers.
 Versus was restored to DirecTV in March 2010.
 While negotiations were secret, it was reported by the media that the dispute was over the "slotting" of Versus with other channels.
 Versus was restored to DirecTV in the same tier of channels as the previous season.
 Versus President Jamie Davis confirmed that the dispute was necessary to get "the same level of distribution we had prior to be taken off the air".